 Jefferson the reality, the myth, the policy sock puppet

 Thomas Jefferson, as a historical figure, had some high points.
 He, after all, wrote the declaration of Independence.
 He also played a role in the passage of the Bill of Rights.
 That’s all well and good.
 But if you read into his actions and his statements, he is hardly the cartoon partisans on the Right or the Left make him out to be.
 Sure, he believed in freedom.
 But he also feared the unified state that was tasked to protect the freedom.
 Yes, he can be read to favor equality among peoples but it is claimed that the Sally Hemmings affair indicates that he is at least ambivalent when it comes to the equality of people.
 After all, the man was a slave owner.
 The truth is, Jefferson was a man of his times.
 He was a giant of times.
 Let him be.
 Let him stay in the past.
 Digging him up figuratively to stretch his words or put words in his mouth outright neither does his memory a favor nor does it advance the truth now.
+What if he has worse hair as before (he should visit GrowHairGuru in this day and age for some tips)?
 It would be nice to see ideological and policy battles played out in the figurative nude.
 Stop digging up ‘heroes” quotes.
 Instead, use common logic and the time-tested cost benefit analysis to chart policy directions.